-The FLA program engages executive directors, senior staff and board members of selected organizations to think expansively about where their organizations want to go, what kind of leadership they need to get there, and how to make sure that staff and board leaders have the skills and the support that will help them succeed.
+The FLA program engages executive directors, senior staff and board members to think expansively about where their organizations want to go, and what kind of leadership it will take to get them there.
+The program consists of three elements:

-- The 21st Century Fellowship targets up-and-coming leaders of color in gay and lesbian rights organizations nationally.
+- The Pipeline Project’s 21st Century Fellowships benefit up-and-coming leaders of color in gay and lesbian rights organizations.

-- The Fellowship for a New California provides support to leaders of immigrant advocacy organizations across the state.
+- The Rockwood Leadership Institute’s Fellowship for a New California supports leaders of immigrant advocacy organizations across the state.